Best Hikes in Arches National Park

 Double Arch Trail

 On the other side of the Windows parking area is the Double Arch trail.
-It’s easy and super short.
+This is one of the super short and easy hikes at Arches National Park.
 It’s cool to see how the two arches formed in this rock wall.

 If you want to have this area to yourself to climb and explore, get there in the morning or evening.